ethex2020/predict70/README.md

 ## error solved?, now is the predict() accuracy 97.75%
+## evaluate() accuracy 97.75%
 No method preprocess_input() and normalization, it works!

+## But there is a discrepancy of 1.5%.

+predict() and evaluate() produce not the same result as val_acc with 99.25%.

+At a run over the same images which are part of the measurement of train and test( in my case validation, because i renamed test).

+2000 Cat and Dog images

+99.25%:   2000 × 0,0075 = 15 wrongly classified images

+97.75%:   2000 × 0,0225 = 45 wrongly classified images

 #

-Name convention confusion ???
+## Name convention confusion ???

 https://keras.io/examples/mnist_net2net/